albill/albill.github.com/_posts/2006-11-19-homosexuality-and-the-apa.markdown

 ---
+author: admin
+date: '2006-11-19 14:10:53'
 layout: post
+slug: homosexuality-and-the-apa
+status: publish
 title: Homosexuality and the APA
-published: true
-meta:
-  ljID: "2298"
-tags:
+wordpress_id: '1453'
+categories:
 - Society
-type: post
-status: publish
 ---
 I would recommend to any with the time to listen to <a href="http://www.thisamericanlife.org/pages/descriptions/02/204.html">this story</a> on <strong>This American Life</strong> on NPR.